karellopez/docker_workshop_template/workshop/guide/run_plotting.md

-# How to run the plotting module
+# Running the plotting module

 Once the calculation module has completed the analysis, it generates JSON and TSV files that are saved in the `derivatives` folder within the dataset folder.
 The path to your `derivatives` might look something like this: